eegkno/git_submodules/submodules.md

 ## Activate python develop mode

-In the last part, we will install the submodule in python developmeny mode.
+As final step, we will install the submodule in python developmeny mode.
 Development mode creates a link from the submodule in the virtual environment.
 This will allows to use the submodule as any other python package.
 Also, when we make any change in the code, the change takes effect immediately, and are tracked.

 To install the submodule as a python package in development mode, use the command: